CPRF-Session2/Challenge1/README.md

 Required knowledge: variables, conditional statements, loops, arrays, strings, functions

 ## Part 1
-Write a program `minesweeper.c` that takes in dimensions m and n from the user and a probability p, then generates a Minesweeper board of size m*n where each cell has a probability of p to be a mine (probability is a number between 0 and 1).
+Write a program `minesweeper.c` that takes in dimensions m and n from the user and a probability p, then generates a Minesweeper board of size m x n where each cell has a probability of p to be a mine (probability is a number between 0 and 1).
 Each cell that is not a mine contains a number representing how many mines (above, below, left, right, and diagonal) neighbor that "safe" cell.
 Print the board, representing each mine as an asterisk (*).

 Your program should check for valid input.